 Remember, AI content often lacks the personal touch that makes writing engaging and valuable.

-Without proper oversight, you might miss opportunities to add real-world examples, relevant metaphors, or valuable insights that your readers are looking for.
+Without proper oversight, you might miss opportunities to add real-world examples, relevant metaphors, or valuable insights your readers seek.

 How to ensure AI content avoids penalties